 Please attempt the first questions before the bonus ones.
-This is a programming assignment and might require more time to understand the accompanying code and to debug, so please START EARLY.
+This is a programming assignment and might require additional time to understand the accompanying code and to debug.

 1. [35 points] Deriving Gibbs Sampling for LDA.

 In this question we derive two Gibbs sampling algorithms for latent Dirichlet allocation (LDA).
 Recall that LDA is a topic model-multiple mixture models with shared components-with the following conditional probabilities: